auth0/docs/articles/api/authentication/api-authz/_device-code.md

   "link": "#device-auth"
 }) %>

 This is the OAuth 2.0 grant that input-constrained devices use to access an API.
-Poll this endpoint using the interval returned with your [device code](/api/authentication#get-device-code) to directly request an Access Token using the application's credentials (a Client ID) and a device code.
+Poll this endpoint using the interval returned with your [device code](/api/authentication#get-device-code) to directly request an access token using the application's credentials (a Client ID) and a device code.

 ### Request Parameters